 My editor and I knew shortly after PRINCE JOE was released that the series was going to be a hit.
 I started working on three more books in the TDD series, including HARVARD’S EDUCATION.
 Nearly everyone who wrote to me about PRINCE JOE wanted to see more of Harvard.

-Harvard was African American, and although there had only been one other IM with AA characters, my editor warmed to the idea right away.
+Harvard was African American, and although there had only been one other IM with characters of color (!!!!!!!!), my editor warmed to the idea right away.
 With her help, we made sure the art department delivered a cover with a picture of a very tall, very handsome, very black man with a shaved head.
 Well, okay, the guy on the cover of HARVARD’S EDUCATION is a little young, but he’s close enough!
 (I was adamant that I didn’t want Harry Bellafonte — as nice looking as he is — on the cover of Harvard’s book!)